 Past Updates

-Here you will find some of our past updates.
+Here you will find a comprehensive collection of our past updates.

 - January 14: We broke down vaccine doses administered into 1st and 2nd doses.
 You can find this on our Path to Herd Immunity page, or on all of our plots.